Mathew-D/processing-vscode/README.md

 When you hover over a function such as `square`, documentation for this function will appear!
 Documentation is scraped directly from the [Processing reference page](https://processing.org/reference/), so anything missing from there will be missing here too.

+### Status Bar Indicator

+A status bar indicator shows the current Processing mode (Java or Python) and provides a quick way to run your sketch.
+The indicator displays in the bottom right of your VS Code window whenever you're working with Processing files.

 ### Commands

 Installing this extension will add the following commands to your command pallette (`CTRL+SHIFT+P`, or opened by `View -> Command Pallette`).
 These commands can be selected and run from there, to complete the corresponding tasks.